Osamakhedr123/weratedogs-twitter-archive-analysis/README.md

 image-predictions.tsv: prediction results from a machine learning algorithm trained on a sample of the archived tweets.

-tweet_json.txt: the extra data obtained from Twitter.

-while cleaned data is contained in the file twitter-archive-master.csv
+tweet_json.txt: the extra data obtained from Twitter.\n while cleaned data is contained in the file twitter-archive-master.csv